mpecherstorfer/js-toolbar/README.md

 ## Themes
 js-toolbar comes with a minimalist default theme included within `toolbar.css`, and two external theme files located in the `themes` directory.
 To create a custom theme it's easist to change one of the two existing themes.

-## Navigation and accessibility
+<h2 id="accessibility">Navigation and accessibility</h2>
-<span id="accessibility">js-toolbar</span> is designed for users with keyboard, mouse, touchscreen, and screen-reader devices.
+js-toolbar is designed for users with keyboard, mouse, touchscreen, and screen-reader devices.

 It captures arrow key events in order to support scanning toolbar and menu buttons using 'left', 'right', 'up', and 'down' arrow keys.
 It also captures escape key events in order to close open menus.
 Other keys are not affected so you can linearly scan the toolbar using the tab key and activate individual buttons using the enter key.